vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/the-architects-compass/index.md

 These two extremes aren't your only choices, but exploring them has clearly defined the battlefield: you're fighting a war between speed and scale.

+{{< note type="log" title="Architect's Log" >}}
-> **Architect's Log:** *Be careful of the 'false dichotomy.'
+Be careful of the 'false dichotomy.'
 The world isn't just monoliths and microservices.
 These are poles on a spectrum.
 In the real world, many of the best solutions are hybrids: a 'well-structured monolith' with clear internal modules, or a 'mini-services' approach with a few, coarse-grained services instead of dozens of tiny ones.
-Exploring the extremes is a tool for analysis, not a menu to order from.*
+Exploring the extremes is a tool for analysis, not a menu to order from.

-> **Key Takeaways:**
->
+{{< /note >}}

+{{< summary title="Key Takeaways" >}}
-> * The architect's primary job is to translate vague business conflicts (like speed vs. scale) into concrete, technical trade-offs.
+*   The architect's primary job is to translate vague business conflicts (like speed vs. scale) into concrete, technical trade-offs.
-> * Before you can solve a problem, you must understand the real-world pressures and name them (e.g., Time-to-Market, Scalability).
+*   Before you can solve a problem, you must understand the real-world pressures and name them (e.g., Time-to-Market, Scalability).
-> * Exploring the extreme architectural options first is a good way to understand the landscape of the problem you need to solve.
+*   Exploring the extreme architectural options first is a good way to understand the landscape of the problem you need to solve.
+{{< /summary >}}

 ## Conclusion: It's About Choosing Your Problems